 *This post contains affiliate links.
 Read more.

-One of my favorite developmental skills to work on with kids is balance.
+Some of my favorite therapy activities are balance activities for kids.
 I love to watch their little faces as they discover that they can make it across my “bridge” without falling in the lake (a balance beam with imaginary water underneath), or when they are finally able to count all the way to 5 while standing on one foot like a tree.

 Single leg stance is one specific activity that many standardized tests in pediatric physical therapy use to measure the developmental age at which a child is performing balance skills.
 It is also used frequently in goal setting because this skill is easy to assess and measure progression.